AI Sovereignty: Charting Switzerland’s Path Amid US and Chinese AI Dominance

 • How can Switzerland evaluate the trustworthiness and safety of foundation models before deploying them in critical infrastructure?

-• What technical standards, audit requirements, and procurement rules does Switzerland need to ensure accountability over the full AI lifecycle?
+• What technical standards, audit requirements, and procurement rules are needed to ensure accountability over the full AI lifecycle?

-• What role should Switzerland play in the broader European open foundation model ecosystem?
+• What role should Switzerland play in the broader European open foundation model ecosystem, and which bilateral and multilateral partnerships best serve its sovereignty interests?

-• What are Switzerland’s key differentiators, and how do they translate into strategic options?
+• What are Switzerland’s key differentiators across the five dimensions of AI sovereignty, and how do they translate into strategic options?

 • What should the core pillars of a Swiss national AI strategy be, and why should the Federal Council treat this as a priority?